danluke2/software_defined_customization/README.md

 1) To run sample modules, see README in sample\_modules

-1) To run experiments from paper, see README in test\_scripts and modules in test\_modules
+1) To run experiments from paper, see README in experiment\_scripts and modules in experiment\_modules